Step-by-step Mosquitto MQTT broker installation & SSL configuration

 mosquitto_passwd -c passwordfile user

-mosquitto_passwd -b passwordfile user password
+mosquitto_passwd -b passwordfile user password - Edit the configuration file (e.g.,

-mosquitto –c c:\mos\password.conf –v
+mosquitto –c c:\mos\password.conf –v - Test your configuration using a client command:

-Mosquitto_pub –h 192.168.1.206 –u username –P password –t/sensor1 –m test
+mosquitto_pub –h 192.168.1.206 –u username –P password –t /sensor1 –m test